jlas/doom.q/README.md

 # Running

-Build the sdl2.so then run
+- Build the sdl2.so
+- Place WAD file at `doom1.wad`
+- Run:

 ```
 $ q doom.q